 Solid hardwood flooring is 100 percent organic because solid floorboards are constructed from single parts of the wood.
 Engineered hardwood is made from various layers of solid wood and plywood material, also principally organic.

 Laminate flooring, on the other hand, is the outcome of bonding many composite materials or melamine resin at great heat and pressure, therefore the flooring itself is much far from being organic.

 Many European and North American hardwood floor companies stick to severe standards, creating floors that include 0 harmful VOC emissions and utilizing adhesives that do not have formaldehyde.

 During the production of laminate floors, great amounts of adhesive are utilized to bond together the composite material.
 Contents of these adhesives can be unreliable, and it is not unusual for cheaper toxic adhesives that include formaldehyde and different harmful materials to be utilized.
 Once it is installed, such flooring will proceed to release toxic materials into the air, affecting and endangering the health of people.

 While there are high-quality and non-toxic laminate flooring in the store, it is necessary to accurately research the company to make sure that you are purchasing a quality, eco-friendly stock.

-While frustrating at first, variations between hardwood and laminate floors become pretty clear when examined closely.
+While frustrating at first, variations between laminate vs hardwood floors become pretty clear when examined closely.
 While the floor store has an excess of both kinds of materials, in most situations solid or engineered hardwood floors are a smarter, better, and more environmentally intelligent option than laminate.
 If you had any further questions contact us, Hardwood Area.

 Hardwood Area provides services and flooring installation in Thousand Oaks, Malibu, Calabasas, Camarillo, Westlake Village, Agoura Hills, Oxnard, and Ventura in a professional and quality manner.